 The First Civil Senate of the Federal Court of Justice, which is responsible for competition law among other things, has to decide whether a breach by the operator of a social network of the obligation under data protection law to inform the users of this network about the scope and purpose of the collection and use of their data justifies claims for injunctive relief under competition law and can be pursued by consumer protection associations in an action before the civil courts.

-The Federal Court of Justice stayed the proceedings and referred the question to the Court of Justice of the European Union for a preliminary ruling as to whether the provisions of Chapter VIII, in particular Art.
-80 para.
-1 and 2 and Art.
-84 para.
-1 of Regulation (EU) 2016/679 (General Data Protection Regulation) preclude national provisions which – in addition to the powers of intervention of the supervisory authorities responsible for monitoring and enforcing the regulation and the legal protection options of the data subjects – grant competitors on the one hand and associations, bodies and chambers authorized under national law on the other hand the power to take action against the infringer before the civil courts for infringements of the General Data Protection Regulation, irrespective of the infringement of specific rights of individual data subjects and without the mandate of a data subject.
+The Federal Court of Justice stayed the proceedings and referred the question to the Court of Justice of the European Union for a preliminary ruling as to whether the provisions of Chapter VIII, in particular Article 80(1) and (2) and Article 84(1) and (2) and Article 84(2) of the EC Treaty, are applicable to the application of the principle of equal treatment.
+1 of Regulation (EU) 2016/679 (General Data Protection Regulation) are contrary to national provisions which – in addition to the powers of intervention of the supervisory authorities responsible for monitoring and enforcing the Regulation and the legal protection options of the data subjects – grant competitors on the one hand and associations, institutions and chambers authorized under national law on the other hand the power to take action against the infringer before the civil courts for violations of the General Data Protection Regulation, irrespective of the violation of specific rights of individual data subjects and without the mandate of a data subject.

 Others do not consider the provisions on legal enforcement in the General Data Protection Regulation to be conclusive and therefore continue to consider associations to be authorized to enforce claims for injunctive relief due to the violation of data protection provisions by way of an action before the civil courts, irrespective of the violation of specific rights of individual data subjects and without a mandate from a data subject.